s-uesawa/IB-THA-GUI/README.md

 The coordinate ranges handled in this database are as follows:
 125E/150E/25N/47N (JGD2000)

+When you use this application, please download raster and related data from https://doi.org/10.5281/zenodo.5109160, and put the data into "data" folder.
+Do not delete "README.txt" .
+This data is also used in the GUI application.

 R is a free software environment for statistical computiong and graphics (Visit at https://www.r-project.org/ for more detail ).

 Author: Shimpei Uesawa (contact: uesawa<at>criepi.denken.or.jp) <at> -> @